Challenge negative thoughts

 Automatic Negative Thoughts (ANTs).
 ANTs are the thoughts that often pop up automatically in the brain and cause unpleasant feelings.
 Some examples of this 'short-cut' thinking are: 'I'm stupid', 'I'm a bad mother', 'I am not pretty enough', 'I am failure', 'I am rubbish at my job', 'I am not thin enough'.

 Recognising your ANTs is the first step to challenging them.
 There are different types of ANTs - grouped according to unhelpful thinking styles.
-Download the 'ANTs and unhelpful thinking styles' sheet to help you identify any ANTs and find ways of changing them.
+Download the 'ANTs and unhelpful thinking styles' to help you identify any ANTs and find ways of changing them.